parmsam/cs-learning-tips/README.md

         * Learn Python 3 the Hard Way by Zed Shaw - https://a.co/d/awNyt9u
             * It’s actually not a hard book (author is exaggerating).
         * Python Programming: An Introduction to Computer Science - https://a.co/d/1bIIaaZ
             * I used an older version of this book in an intro comp sci class and loved it.
 Get the latest edition, if you need an intro to Python book.
-The book has
     * Javascript -
         * Eloquent Javascript by Marijn Haverbeke - https://eloquentjavascript.net/
             * This book has great problems and pretty good explanations.